Branding on Curved Surfaces: Techniques for Cylinders and Spheres

 Types of Curved Surfaces for Branding

-Curved surfaces come in various forms, including:
+Curved surfaces come in many forms, including:

 ・Spherical surfaces (e.g., balls)